LLudivina/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-An up-and-coming playwright, Louise, wants to start a crowdfunding campaign that can help fund her play called Fever.
+An up-and-coming playwright, Louise, wants to start a crowdfunding campaign to fund her play called Fever.
 She has estimated a budget of over $10,000 but needs help analyzing crowdfunding data.
 To help her, I am organizing, sorting, and analyzing the crowdfunding data to determine if there are specific factors that make a project’s campaign successful.
-Since Louise is now close to her fundraising goal, she would like to know how different campaigns performed in relation to their launch dates and funding goals.
+Since Louise is now close to her fundraising goal, it would help her to know how different campaigns performed in relation to their launch dates and funding goals.

 ### Purpose
 The purpose of this project is to create two analyses, one with outcomes based on launch date and one with outcomes based on goals.
-These analyses will help Louise mirror other successful ones in the same category.
+These analyses will help Louise mirror other successful campaigns in the same category.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date